U.S.A and Canada Europe Asia

 Karin Muller

 A few months after returning from Peru, I ran across Karin Muller's Along the Inca Road in a bookstore.
 I bought it and read it soonafter.
 Karin's funny and learned style of writing was a joy to read.
 Her story of hiking alone down ancient Inca "highways" in South America was very intriguing.
 We saw an interview with her on the National Geographic Channel, during which she showed video footage from her South American trip.
 She also talked about her previous book, Hitchiking Vietnam.
-I managed to track down a copy and found it every bit as insightful and entertaining as Along the Inca Road, only this one was set in a place I had not visited yet.
-I sent Karin an email telling her how much I admired her work and travels.
-She wrote a nice message back, which concluded with "Enjoy your life and your travels.
-And be safe.
-But not too safe."
-Craig and I believe this credo.
-Especially since 9/11, a lot of Americans have been afraid to travel within the States, let alone abroad.
-But if we had let fear govern our lives, we never would have had the wonderful travel experiences that we have had.
-More info on Karin can be found here.

 Brad Newsham

 I was looking for interesting travelogues to read when I ran across Brad Newsham's Take Me With You: A Round-the-World Journey to Invite a Stranger Home.
 The book is the true account of a California cab driver's trip around the globe in the hopes of finding someone to invite back to the United States for a visit.
 Newsham has a big sense of humor and a big heart, and the book is very uplifting.
-Newsham is also the author of All the Right Places.
+This book was very inspirational to us in terms of forging meaningful friendships across cultures.

 Insight Guides